This page tells you about the biological therapy, imatinib, and its possible side effects. There are sections about

 You have imatinib as a tablet that you swallow whole, with a glass of water after food.
 If you can’t swallow the tablets, you can dissolve them in a glass of mineral water or apple juice.
 Drop the whole tablets into the fluid, and stir with a spoon until the tablets have broken up completely.
 Then drink the whole glassful.

 It is very important that you take tablets according to the instructions your doctor or pharmacist gave you.
 Whether you have a full or empty stomach, for example, can affect how much of a drug gets into your bloodstream.
 You should take the right dose, not more or less.
 And never stop taking a cancer drug without talking to your specialist first.

-You have the imatinib either once or twice a day, depending on the dose you are taking.
+You have the imatinib either once or twice a day, depending on the condition that you have.
 You usually continue taking imatinib for as long as it works, unless the side effects get too bad.
-For acute lymphoblastic leukaemia that is Philadelphia chromosome positive, you may have imatinib on its own, or with chemotherapy.

 The side effects associated with imatinib are listed below.
-Remember, most people won’t have all of them.
+You may have a few of them.